-See if WATCHMAN may be right for you
+See if the WATCHMAN Implant may be right for you

 Answer a few short questions to see if you may be a candidate

 You likely have more than one doctor that you trust with your health: a primary care physician for your general health needs and a cardiologist for your heart.